 My ongoing war with cancer is the motivation behind my work.
 I am fortunate to have won three battles so far and it’s from this experience a new perspective on life emerged.
 Cancer rekindled my passion for photography with the purpose to create and share images that deliver the calming reprieve of the natural world.

 My role and imagery go beyond titles and pictures.
-Beneath each photo lies a story representing struggle, triumph and how I use the natural world to heal and bring me peace.
+Beneath each photo lies a story representing struggle, triumph and how I use the natural world to heal and find peace.
 I blend technical expertise, artistic vision and emotion to bring you along on this journey.
 It is my goal to not only please your eye, but to give you an escape to nature that touches your soul.